iStock-465280303 Edited

 Many countries have further, specific requests in order for you to take ashes to the UK from their country.
 When arriving home, you will need to fill out a standard customs form.

-Use this GOV.UK page to find more information on the particular requirements for each country
+Find more information on the particular requirements for each country on the GOV.UK website.

 Visit the GOV.UK website for more information about repatriation and how to bring ashes back home from overseas to the UK.